blimmer/benlimmer.com/_posts/2013-12-26-automatically-publish-javadoc-to-gh-pages-with-travis-ci.md

 ```[ "$TRAVIS_REPO_SLUG" == "ReadyTalk/swt-bling" ]```
 1. We want this to only happen from our repo, not forks.
 Since people will clone this script when they fork the repo, we don't want them to be able to publish Javadoc if they set up Travis.
-Luckily, our secret ```GH_PAGES``` variable will not work for their fork, but we might as well bail from the script if it's not our repo.
+Luckily, our secret ```GH_TOKEN``` variable will not work for their fork, but we might as well bail from the script if it's not our repo.

 ```[ "$TRAVIS_JDK_VERSION" == "oraclejdk7" ]```
 2. swt-bling is built against OpenJDK 6 and Oracle JDK 7.
 JDK 6 has pretty old-school looking documentation, so we specify that we only want Javadoc built by JDK 7 to be pushed out.